shiningpanda/selenose/docs/index.rst

     [selenium-driver:sample]
     webdriver = firefox

-Selenose also provides a set a predefined but overidable environments:
+Selenose also provides a set of predefined but overridable environments:

 .. code-block:: cfg